-1.3 Graduate Programs in Halmos College of Natural Sciences and Oceanography
+1.5 Graduate Programs in Halmos College of Natural Sciences and Oceanography

 The graduate programs are housed in two departments.
 The M.S. in Biological Sciences and the graduate certificate in Computational Molecular Biology are housed in the Department of Biological Sciences.
-The M.S. degrees in Marine Biology, Marine Environmental Sciences, and Coastal Zone Management and the Ph.D. in Oceanography/Marine Biology are housed in the Department of Marine and Environmental Sciences.
+The M.S. degree in Marine Science with concentrations in Marine Biology, Marine Environmental Sciences, or Coastal Zone Management and the Ph.D. in Oceanography/Marine Biology are housed in the Department of Marine and Environmental Sciences.

-1.3.1 Department of Biological Sciences Mission Statement
+1.5.1 Department of Biological Sciences Mission Statement